Vehicle rental insurance in Vietnam — motorbike, car, scooter

 Most shops, particularly those renting semi-automatic scooters and small motorbikes, offer little beyond the base vehicle.
 A few things to be aware of:

-Compulsory civil liability (bảo hiểm bắt buộc trách nhiệm dân sự): All registered vehicles in Vietnam are required by law to carry basic third-party civil liability insurance.
+Compulsory civil liability (bảo hiểm bắt buộc trách nhiệm dân sự): Registered vehicles in Vietnam are legally expected to carry basic third-party civil liability insurance — verify current legal requirements with Vietnamese authorities.
 This covers injury or death you cause to a third party up to statutory limits.
 It does not cover damage to your rental vehicle, damage to another vehicle, or your own medical costs.
 Limits are low by international standards.

-Shop-level "insurance" add-ons: Some rental businesses in tourist-heavy areas — Hoi An, Da Lat, Hanoi's Old Quarter — offer a daily damage-protection fee, typically in the range of 20,000–50,000 VND per day (rough 2026 estimate; verify locally).
-These are informal arrangements, not regulated insurance products.
-The terms vary entirely by shop.
-Read whatever written agreement exists carefully.
-Most only cap your liability for minor cosmetic damage; theft and major accident damage usually remain your problem.
+Shop-level "insurance" add-ons: Some rental businesses in tourist areas — Hoi An, Da Lat, Hanoi's Old Quarter — offer a daily damage-protection fee, typically 20,000–50,000 VND per day (rough 2026 estimate; verify locally).
+These are typically informal arrangements, not regulated insurance products.
+Terms vary by shop.
+Read any written agreement carefully.
+Most appear to cap liability for minor cosmetic damage; theft and major accident damage may remain your responsibility — confirm coverage limits in writing before agreeing.

 Car rentals with a driver: If you hire a car with a driver (common and often the sensible choice for longer distances), the vehicle will carry the operator's commercial insurance.
 You are not the operator.
 Confirm what that policy covers for passengers before assuming you are protected.